 Chichester & Arundel 5 Days - Royal Norfolk Hotel

-Bognor Regis has been a seaside fishing settlement (and occasionally also a base for smuggling operations) since Anglo Saxon times.
+Bognor Regis has been a seaside fishing settlement since Anglo Saxon times.
 It became a fashionable resort in the reign of George III and has been frequented by royalty on numerous occasions.
-Visitors to the Royal Norfolk Hotel have included the Emperor Napoleon III of France and various members of Queen Victoria's family.
-The resort gained the title Bognor Regis after George V stayed here to convalesce after an illness in 1929.
-The resort is quite flat and has an excellent promenade walk.
+The resort is flat and has an excellent promenade walk.
 There is a pier and a delightful park, Hotham Park, which boasts a narrow gauge railway, putting green, crazy golf, tennis court and boating lake.
-On the beach between Bognor Regis and Aldwick lies the wreck of a floating pontoon - part of the Mulberry Harbour which was destined to be towed across to Normandy on D-Day June 6, 1944, but did not make it to Normandy and was washed up on the beach shortly after D-Day.
-It is clearly visible at low tide throughout the year.
-Bognor is a relatively small town but has some good shops and a theatre.
-The excursions possibilities are legion with numerous stately homes and several important towns and cities, as well as some smaller seaside towns, within easy reach.
+On the beach between Bognor Regis and Aldwick lies the wreck of a floating pontoon - part of the Mulberry Harbour which was destined to be towed across to Normandy on D-Day June 6, 1944 and was washed up on the beach shortly after D-Day.
 The beach is predominantly pebbly but the water is clean and the quality of the light often remarkable.
 Inland the scenery is quintessentially English with the splendour of the South Downs, England's newest National Park, very close at hand.

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.